Bund yields on track for biggest weekly rise since early July

 Analysts expect the European Central Bank will leave rates unchanged next week, while signalling that it might do more if the inflation outlook deteriorates.

-Germany's 10-year government bond yield was flat at 2.93%.
-It was set to end the week up 20 basis points (bps), its biggest rise since early July.
+Germany's 10-year government bond yield DE10YT=RR was down 3 basis points (bps) at 2.896% on Friday afternoon.
+It was set to end the week up 17 bps, its biggest rise since early July.

 "For now, the U.S. continues to set the tone across global markets," said Mark Dowding, BlueBay CIO at RBC BlueBay Asset Management.
 "European yields have moved in sympathy but continue to exhibit a lower beta versus their U.S. peers."